groundhoggwp/groundhogg/README.txt

 == Changelog ==

-= 2.3.4 (2021-02-08) =
+= 2.3.4 (2021-02-13) =
 * ADDED Ability to declare data processing consent and marketing consent when importing contacts.
 * ADDED Ability to change the column header type when exporting contacts.
 * ADDED Option disable unnecessary cookies like `groundhogg-lead-source` in the **Compliance** settings.
 * ADDED Initial Info Cards implementation for the contact records.
 * TWEAKED Improved the default columns when exporting contacts.
 * TWEAKED Improved UI for exporting and importing contacts.
-* TWEAKED Better handling of the page tracking script, will now only track on pages which tracking is explicitly requested via the funnel.
+* TWEAKED Better handling of the page tracking script, will now only track on pages when tracking is explicitly requested via the funnel.
 * TWEAKED Removed jQuery dependency for the `groundhogg-frontend` script.
+* TWEAKED You can now search by full name in the contact quick search.
 * FIXED Updated POT file.

 = 2.3.3 (2021-02-04) =